jerlinn/PDFs-AI-rename/README.md

 - 🔑 Get your Groq AI KEY [here](https://console.groq.com/keys)

 - 📝 open `.zshrc` file.
 For Mac user, it's a hidden path under your username, like `/Users/jerlin/.zshrc`, check it by keyboard shortcut `Shift + CMD + .`

 Fill the code and save:
 ```
 GROQ_API_KEY="REPLACE YOUR KEY"
 ```

 ## Todo
-- [ ] clean unanticipated characters such as `\`.
+- [ ] Clean up unanticipated characters such as `\`.
-- [ ] pretty rename, no more cutting of keyword.
+- [ ] Pretty rename, no more cutting of keyword.
 - [ ] Rename by LMM such as LlaVa or Gemini Pro Vision.(Also FREE).
 - [ ] Say googbye to command line: release a Mac Automatic Flow,  which use the `RIGHT CLICK` instead, as the example shown below.